 Are you curious about what services are covered by Medicaid in Alabama?
 Each state provides its own unique range of services to its citizens, apart from the federally appointed medical commodities available in every state.
-But how much does Medicaid cost?
-Costs and coverage may vary, depending on the services needed and the income of the recipient.
-Although Medicaid coverage is assumed to be free for people with a low enough income, it’s important to remember that sometimes, Medicaid cost estimates will include deductibles, coinsurance and copayments.
+As such, costs and coverage may vary depending on the services needed and the income of the recipient.
+Even though Medicaid coverage is assumed to be free for people with a low enough income, it is important to remember that sometimes, Medicaid cost estimates will include deductibles, coinsurance and copayments.

 - Preventive Health Education Services

 - Hospice Services

 - Outpatient Hospital Care

 - Mental Health Services

 - Ambulance Services